unwabuisi/scarcity-timer/README.md

 I wanted to test my new knowledge of JQuery, and JS Timing Events to try and build my own version.

+0.1.0 - 07/26/2018
-0.1.0 - Initial build
+- Initial build

-- [ x ] (07/26/2018)
+0.1.2 - 11/22/2018

-0.1.2 - Allow users to input a custom amount of time to countdown from
+- Allow users to input a custom amount of time to countdown from

-- [ x ] (11/22/2018)
+0.1.3 - 01/24/2020

-0.1.3 - Added feature: Users can choose what timer will do once countdown is finished ** Do nothing
+- Added feature: Users can choose what timer will do once countdown is finished
+* Do nothing
-** Display a picture (ex: SALE HAS ENDED)
+* Display a picture (ex: SALE HAS ENDED)
-** Redirect to another webpage
+* Redirect to another webpage

 Ideas:
 - Store session in browser or store IP, so that user will see the same countdown across devices